top of page

-3D printing Forge offers high quality resin printing service for variety of purposes.
+3D printing Forge offers high quality resin printing service for variety of applications.

 We recommend resin printing for parts that require very high level of detail.
 For example, it is perfect for printing intricate organic models or product prototypes to show what it would look like when injection moulded or machined.